IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ```

 #### Calendar toggle
 By default, in a single read-only mode, the default calendar toggle is provided as a prefix.
-For development ease, the calendar toggle itself can be changed or newly defined using the [`IgxPickerToggleComponent`]({environment:angularApiUrl}/classes/igxpickertogglecomponent.html) component.
+For development ease, the calendar toggle itself can be changed or redefined using the [`IgxPickerToggleComponent`]({environment:angularApiUrl}/classes/igxpickertogglecomponent.html) component.
 It can be decorated with either [`igxPrefix`](input_group.md#prefix--suffix) or [`igxSuffix`](input_group.md#prefix--suffix), which will define its position - either at the start of the input or at the end.
-For changing the default toggle position and putting the toggle as a suffix the following code can be used:
+To change the default toggle position and display it as a suffix, the following code can be used:

 ```html
 <igx-date-range-picker>